TiaDurovich/finalSpaceGame/README.md

 Hello!
-Due to using threejs features you will have to clone the repository and then run... python3 -m http.server
+Due to using threejs features to get the game working you will have to clone the repository, cd into it and then run <python3 -m http.server> from the terminal.